erratus/erratus/README.md

 ## 🚀 About Me

-I'm a dedicated third-year **Computer Science** student at MIT-WPU with hands-on experience in web development, AI, and full-stack applications.
+I'm a dedicated third-year **Computer Science** student at MIT-WPU with practical  experience in web development, AI, and full-stack applications.
 I'm passionate about solving real-world problems with smart tech solutions.

 ---